Watch Ann talk about Over-the-Counter (OTC) hearing aids.

 CONSUMER ALERT:

-Exercise extreme caution when purchasing direct-to-consumer hearing products over the counter (OTC) or online.
+Exercise extreme caution when purchasing direct-to-consumer hearing products over-the-counter (OTC) or online.

 The Attorney General’s office urges that consumers cautiously consider the following Do’s & Don’ts before purchasing an OTC hearing device or online: